 Dr. Graham’s career was marked by many outstanding achievements, including the first successful pneumonectomy for cancer in 1933 and the development of cholecystography as a non-invasive way of evaluating the biliary tree.
 More than 40 of his trainees went on to become department chairmen or heads of specialty services.

-His legacy of integrating basic science research and clinical care to create the surgical scientist was continued by later chairmen: Carl Moyer, MD (1951-1965), and Walter Ballinger, MD (1967 – 1978).
+His legacy of integrating basic science research and clinical care to create the surgical scientist was continued by later chairs: Carl Moyer, MD (1951-1965), and Walter Ballinger, MD (1967 – 1978).

-In 1981, Samuel A. Wells Jr., MD, became the Bixby Professor and chairman of the Department.
-In his 17 years as chairman, he recruited a world-class faculty, emphasized basic and translational research and placed great emphasis on educating academic leaders in surgery.
+In 1981, Samuel A. Wells Jr., MD, became the Bixby Professor and chair of the department.
+In his 17 years as chair, he recruited a world-class faculty, emphasized basic and translational research and placed great emphasis on educating academic leaders in surgery.

-This tradition of excellence continues today under Timothy J. Eberlein, MD, Bixby Professor and chairman of the Department of Surgery, the Spencer T. and Ann W. Olin Distinguished Professor and director of the Siteman Cancer Center.
+This tradition of excellence continued under Timothy J. Eberlein, MD, who served as Bixby Professor and chair of the Department of Surgery from 1998-2022.
+He is the Spencer T. and Ann W. Olin Distinguished Professor and director of the Siteman Cancer Center.
 As an example, Dr. Eberlein was a recipient of the Dr. Rodman L. Sheen and Thomas G. Sheen Award, given annually by the American College of Surgeons for outstanding contributions to the medical profession.
 The Sheen award has honored the foremost members of the nation’s medical community since its beginning in 1968.

-In addition, other Department of Surgery faculty members, in the past several years, have served as presidents of a significant number of major medical societies and associations.
+In addition, other Department of Surgery faculty members, in the past several years, have served as presidents of a significant number of major medical societies and associations and have garnered significant funding and awards for their work to advance the field of surgery.

-Meanwhile, Washington University School of Medicine continues as one of the premier medical schools in the nation, consistently ranking among the top 10 research medical schools by U.S. News & World Report.
+Meanwhile, WashU Medicine continues as one of the premier medical schools in the nation, consistently ranking among the top 10 research medical schools by U.S. News & World Report.